 The Bottom Line: while you can find soft innerspring mattresses out there for a much lower cost, they simply won’t deliver the kind of mattress performance offered by the Saatva.

-Our top pick for the best soft hybrid mattress is the Tuck mattress.
+Our top pick for the best soft hybrid mattress is the Nest Alexander Signature mattress.

 Our choice for the best soft all-latex mattress is the Sleep On Latex Pure Green Mattress in its Soft model.